xapian/xapian/xapian-bindings/python3/docs/index.rst

-The C++ API contains a few non-class functions (the Database factory functions, and some functions reporting version information), which are wrapped like so for Python:
+The C++ API contains a few non-class functions (the Database factory functions, and some functions reporting version information), which are wrapped like so for Python 3:

  * `Xapian::version_string()` is wrapped as `xapian.version_string()`
  * `Xapian::major_version()` is wrapped as `xapian.major_version()`